 \section{Real-World Application: U.S. Housing Market Forecasting}

-To demonstrate the practical utility of DPDD in a real-world functional time series context, we analyze U.S. housing price distributions using Zillow’s \emph{Metro Median Sale Price} panel.
-This dataset comprises $m = 445$ U.S. metropolitan statistical areas (MSAs) with monthly, inflation-adjusted median home prices from January 2008 to March 2025 ($T = 207$ time points).
-See \url{https://www.zillow.com/}.
+We analyze U.S. housing price distributions using Zillow’s \emph{Metro Median Sale Price} panel to demonstrate the practical utility of DPDD in a real-world functional time series context.
+This dataset comprises $m = 445$ U.S. metropolitan statistical areas (MSAs) with monthly inflation-adjusted median home prices from January 2008 to March 2025 ($T = 207$ time points).
+See \url{https://www.zillow.com/} for further detail.

-Each month-specific vector $(p_{1t}, \dots, p_{mt})$ is normalized by its mean to form a relative price distribution:
+Each month-specific vector $(p_{1t}, \dots, p_{mt})$ is normalized by its mean to form a relative price distribution as follows:

-We split the data chronologically: January 2008 to December 2019 ($T_{\text{train}} = 144$) for training, and January 2020 to March 2025 ($T_{\text{test}} = 63$) for out-of-sample forecasting.
+We split the data chronologically from January 2008 to December 2019 ($T_{\text{train}} = 144$) for training and from January 2020 to March 2025 ($T_{\text{test}} = 63$) for out-of-sample forecasting.